flother/csv-game/README.md

 or whatever.

 ## Disclaimer
-I don't claim to analyse why the timings are why they are they way they are or that some of the implementations are representative of idiomatic code.
+I don't claim that all of the implementations are representative of idiomatic code.
 Particularly egregious is the Haskell code where I couldn't figure out how to count the fields in a row and so I hard coded it.
 I'd be happy for someone to contribute code to fix it.

 ## Timings